Content

 The cash flow formulas (as a reminder)

-• Cash flow formula of direct calculation:
+• Formula for direct calculation:

-INPUTS minus OUTPUTS = Cash flow
+INPUTS minus OUTPUTS = cash flow

-Positive cash flow = liquidity (surplus)
+Positive cash flow = Cash position (surplus)

 Ausgaben < Einnahmen = positiver Cashflow = Überschuss